 Riptide publishes anthologies of new short fiction by both established and emerging writers.
 We are committed to providing a forum for high quality, innovative fiction, expanding the readership of the short story genre and enhancing its standing.
 We invite work by prominent authors who believe in the continuing importance of the short story, but we aim to include new voices in every issue.

-Dr. GINNY BAILY’s short stories have been published in a range of journals and anthologies and won awards.
+Dr. VIRGINIA BAILY’s short stories have been published in a range of journals and anthologies and won awards.
 Her first novel Africa Junction, published by Harvill Secker, came out in May 2011 and in 2012 she won the prestigious McKitterick Prize awarded by the Society of Authors.
-Her latest novel, Early One Morning, is described by publishers Virago as ‘the book that has got everyone talking’.
-It will be available in July 2015.
+Her latest novel, Early One Morning, (Little Brown July 2015), is a Sunday Times best seller and is being translated into eleven languages.

 Dr. SALLY FLINT is a published, award-winning writer.
 She teaches and lectures in creative writing and also runs workshops in the community and schools.
 She also works with ‘Stories Connect’ ‒ a project which helps people at vulnerable times in their lives ‘change their lives through literature’.
 Research interests include ekphrastic writing which goes ‘beyond description’ and healthcare in the arts.
 Her poetry collection Pieces of Us, published by Worple Press, is available here: http://www.worplepress.com/pieces-of-us/